• NEUROGENESIS

 1. Fresh Lion's Mane

-Consuming fresh Lion's Mane allows you to enjoy its natural flavor and texture.
-However, it can be challenging to find fresh mushrooms, and the nutrients may not be as concentrated as in extracts.
-Additionally, fresh Lion's Mane has a short shelf life, making it less convenient for regular consumption.
+Eating meals prepared with fresh Lion's Mane allows you to enjoy its natural flavor and texture.
+For some, it can be challenging to find fresh mushrooms, and the nutrients may not be as concentrated as in extracts.
+Additionally, fresh Lion's Mane has a shorter shelf life than most produce, making it less convenient for regular consumption.

 2. Lion's Mane Powder Extracts

 Lion's Mane powder extracts offer a convenient way to consume this mushroom regularly.
-The powdered form is easy to add to smoothies, coffee, or other beverages.
-However, the extraction process might not always capture all the beneficial compounds found in Lion's Mane, resulting in a less potent product compared to other extraction methods.
+The powdered form is easy to toss into smoothies, coffee, or other beverages.
+However, the drying process might destroy beneficial compounds found in Lion's Mane, resulting in a less potent product compared to other extraction methods.

 3. Lion's Mane Dual Extracts

 Dual extracts combine both water and alcohol extraction methods to capture a broader range of beneficial compounds from Lion's Mane.
-This method results in a more potent product than powder extracts, but it can still miss some of the mushroom's essential components.
+This method results in a more potent product than powder extracts, but it can still miss some of the mushroom's essential components or harm them with the alcohol content.

 4. Ultrasound Extracts

-Our in-house ultrasound extract is the most favorable method for consuming Lion's Mane.
-This innovative extraction process uses ultrasonic waves to break down the mushroom's cell walls, releasing all its beneficial compounds.
+Our Patent Pending ultrasound extract is the most favorable method for consuming Lion's Mane.
+This innovative extraction process uses ultrasonic waves to break down the mushroom's cell walls, releasing all its beneficial compounds, without harming the target compounds.
 The result is a highly concentrated, bioavailable product that harnesses the full potential of Lion's Mane.

 5. Dried Lion's Mane